Earthquakes on May 5, 2026

 3.4 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 121 km NW of Yakutat, Alaska came in on May 5, 2026 at 21:14 UTC.
+This magnitude 2.0 event was detected 121 km NW of Yakutat, Alaska on May 5, 2026, with origin time 21:14 UTC.
 At a depth of just 3.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.310°, -141.278°.
+The epicenter is at 60.310°, -141.278°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05